Everything you need to know about how armor and accessories work in Crimson Desert, including different types, upgrade costs, and use cases.

 Each piece of armor belonging to an upgradeable set contains one of those 3 terms.
 Sometimes, the same armor set will have pieces from multiple different weight classes.
 For example, the Bolton Plate set has Leather Footwear instead of Plate.

-In general, Plate has roughly 15% more defense than Leather, which has roughly 20% more defense than Cloth, but Plate doesn’t have as much of a lead in terms of attack power and can fall behind in terms of mobility.
+In general, full Plate has roughly 15% more Defense than full Leather, which has roughly 20% more Defense than full Cloth, but Plate doesn’t have as much of a lead in terms of unarmed Attack power and can fall behind in terms of mobility, so it isn’t objectively better.

 Cloth armor offers the lowest Defense at a combined 69 (nice) when an entire 5-piece set is fully upgraded.
 In exchange for lower Defense, Cloth armor offers an additional 2 levels of Movement Speed.